 - Despite being free from bone char, there are other doubts surrounding the production of sugar.
 Read on for more information.

 What Is Bone Char and Why is it Used in Sugar Production?

-Bone char is created by heating up bones to very high temperatures in oxigen-controlled environments until they become carbonised.
+Bone char’s created by heating up bones to very high temperatures in oxygen-controlled environments until they become carbonised.

-The carbonised bone char is then sold to sugar companies around the worlds and used in a filtration process to de-colourise cane sugar and give it the bright whiteness you’ve come to expect from sugar.
+The carbonised bone char’s then sold to sugar companies around the worlds and used in a filtration process to de-colourise cane sugar and give it the bright whiteness you’ve come to expect from sugar.

-According to this article on Green Queen, bone char is made from the bones of cows mainly from Afghanistan, Argentina, India, and Pakistan.
+According to this article, bones for making bone char comes from cows mainly from Afghanistan, Argentina, India, and Pakistan.

 You could imagine anything nice from reading that.